What test is done, when, and where When are there results, what is a serological test

-How and Where can I get Tested?How and where is test is taken and how much does each test cost
+How and Where can I get Tested?How and where are tests taken, and what is the fee

 When and how are test results received?